hposborn/MonoTools/README.md

 ### Full installation and usage advice on ["ReadTheDocs"](https://monotools.readthedocs.io/en/main)

 #### Installing
 To install, I recommend using a virtual environment, as some of the packages required are not at their most recent versions.
-This avoids dependency management and adoids any clashes with your system packages.
+This avoids dependency management and avoids any clashes with your system packages.
 To create a new virtual environment (which we call MONO, but you can call it whatever you like):

 ```
 python -m venv MONO